 - Learning Outcomes

-- Critically analyse, appraise, compare and contrast and different theoretical and research perspectives on pedagogy;
+- Critically analyse, appraise, compare and contrast different theoretical and research perspectives on pedagogy

-- Critically explain socio-cultural-historical influences on pedagogy, including implications for teachers' practices;
+- Critically explain socio-historical-cultural influences on pedagogy, including implications for teachers' practices

 - Appraise and explain relationships between theories of pedagogy and theories of learning in and for early childhood education